davidgalvis95/orders-checkout-microservice/README.md

 The host of the URIs must be configured so that if match the {container-name} in the step 2.3.

+Additionally, please run a maven clean install for each of the projects, so that the jar that is set in the "DockerFile" can be created or updated.
+Please make sure that the jar is present in the "Target" folder.

 2.1 Create a network, so that all the service can be run inside them, is recommended to create its diver as Bridge.

 docker network create {network-name}